Q: How can I stay informed about the project during construction?

 A: Construction will include two new roundabouts at the I-80 Jeremy Ranch interchange and new pedestrian and bicycle facilities.
-It is scheduled to begin this spring and last through late 2019.
-Once the contractor is selected, additional details about the schedule will be provided on the project website.
+The project began this spring and will last through early summer 2020.

 Q: I live, work or attend school near the project.
 What can I expect during construction?